bjames/neverthenetwork/pages/linux_intro.md

 ## Defining the Linux CLI

 Since Linux can vary from distribution to distribution, I think it's important to define what I'm talking about when I say "the Linux CLI".
 The Linux CLI consists of a POSIX compliant shell[^3] and a set of text-based utilities.
-There are certain utilities you can expect to be available by default, but we don't really have a standard for this.
-The [Linux Standard Base](http://refspecs.linuxfoundation.org/LSB_4.1.0/LSB-Core-generic/LSB-Core-generic/command.html#CMDUTIL) contains a very small subset of the programs you'd find on a typical Linux installation.
+There are certain utilities you can expect to be available by default, but we don't really have a standard for this[^4].
 Unless otherwise noted, any programs or commands that I mention should be available by default on most Linux distributions, but I'd be hesitant to guarantee that they'll be available on all Linux distributions.

 ## Man Pages

 Most bash commands and programs have listings in the system manual.
 To view a man page, simply type `man <command>` where command is the name of the command or program you want to know more about.
 The `man` program itself even has a man page, type `man man` to try it out.
 If for some reason you can't find the `man` page you are looking for you can use `man -k <keyword>` to get a list of `man` pages containing a specific keyword.
 To search within a man page, you can pipe `man` into [`grep`](#grep) such as `man man | grep -n EXAMPLES` to find the line number where the examples section begins.

 In addition to being a quick way to view manual entries, the `man` program belongs to a class of CLI programs called [pagers](#pagers).
 Pagers give you a way to view the entire contents of a file without the need for a scrollbar.
-With `man` you can move up and down with `j` and `k`, skip forward a screenful with the spacebar, jump to a specific line number by typing it and pressing enter or search for a string with `/<string>`.
+With `man` you can move up and down with `j` and `k`, skip forward a screenful with the spacebar or jump to a specific line number by typing it and pressing enter.
+You can also perform a basic search with `/<string>` and then use `n` to jump to the next result or `N` to jump to the previous result.

 As you read this guide, I encourage you to skim the man pages for the utilities I mention.